d’Alembert Roulette Strategy

 Remember the progression Keep increasing your stake or decreasing 1 unit as long as your winning or losing streak continues.

-Moving Past Theory with Tips for Practical Real World Use
+Moving Past Theory With Tips for Practical Use

 A Practical Guide to the d'Alembert System